Melanie Paschke

 Melanie Paschke (born 29 June 1970 in Braunschweig) is a retired German sprinter, who specialised in the 100 metres, 200 metres and 4 × 100 metres relay.

-Biography
+Career

 Her personal best time in the 100 m is 11.04 seconds, achieved in June 1995 in Bremen.
 This places her tenth on the German all-time list, behind Marlies Göhr, Marita Koch, Silke Gladisch, Katrin Krabbe, Heike Drechsler, Bärbel Wöckel, Annegret Richter, Romy Müller, Monika Hamann, Inge Helten and Ingrid Auerswald.

 Paschke competed for the clubs LG Braunschweig and TV Wattenscheid 01 during her active career.